rarkins/renovate-1/readme.md

 ## Features

-- Delivers update PRs directly to your repo
+- Delivers update PRs directly to your repo1
   - Relevant package files are discovered automatically
   - Pull Requests automatically generated in your repo
 - Provides useful information to help you decide which updates to accept (age, adoption, pass rates, merge confidence)